-In its Communication to Cardiff, the Commission invited the Member States to 'take decisive steps to report on the budgetary implications of the NAPs.
+But an effective implementation of the National Action Plans also requires transparency and the restructuring of expenditure.
+Therefore, in its Communication to Cardiff, the Commission invited the Member States to take decisive steps to report on the budgetary implications of the NAPs.